 - Kadambari Devarajan (April 2018), "The Field After Cancer", Fem Field Secrets blog

 - Kadambari Devarajan (September 2017), "A Salt County Almanac", Saevus (Issue: September 2017)

 - Kadambari Devarajan (February 2017), "Stories in the Sand", Celebrating Natural Heritage Souvenir (2017)

-I am working on reviewing existing methods for studying communities including multi-species occupancy models (MSOMs) as well as coming up with best practices and frameworks for modeling communities, in a shift from studies focusing on single species.
+I reviewed existing methods for studying communities including multi-species occupancy models (MSOMs) as well as coming up with best practices and frameworks for modeling communities, in a shift from studies focusing on single species.

 Field site: NCBS, Bengaluru and IIT Madras, Chennai (India)